PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSwSh/EggFetcherMultiple.md

 4. Your bike must be fully upgraded.
 5. The first parent (breedable with ALL other parents so probably a ditto) is already deposited at the Route 5 daycare center (first slot).
 6. The other parents are in the current box, without any gap.
-7. A random pokemon is deposited at the Route 5 daycare center (second slot).
+7. A random Pokémon is deposited at the Route 5 daycare center (second slot).

 > Strongly Recommended:
 > - Masuda Method: The Pokémon in the daycare are of different languages.